Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 Drivers

-- Daniel Riccardo will no longer have a seat at McLaren for 2023 and instead with act as a reserve driver for Red Bull Racing.
+• Daniel Riccardo will no longer have a seat at McLaren in 2023 and will instead act as a reserve driver for Red Bull Racing.

-- Michael Schumacher will no longer have a seat at Haas for 2023 and he will instead drive as a reserve driver for Mercedes AMG.
+• In 2023, Michael Schumacher will no longer have a seat at Haas; he will instead drive as a reserve driver for Mercedes AMG.

-- Australian driver Oscar Piastri will replace Daniel Riccardo at McLaren for 2023.
+• Australian driver Oscar Piastri will replace Daniel Riccardo at McLaren in 2023.

-- Nico Hülkenberg will make his return to Formula One and join Magnussen at Haas for 2023.
+• Nico Hülkenberg will return to Formula One and join Magnussen at Haas for 2023.

 Season

-- The 2023 Formula One season will have an incredible 24 races.
-This will be the biggest-calender of Formula One.
-Great news for us fans!
+• The 2023 Formula One season will have an incredible 24 races, the biggest calendar in the Sport’s history.
+This is great news for fans!

-- The Las Vegas Grand Prix will be added to the F1 calender in 2023.
+• The Las Vegas Grand Prix will be added to the F1 calendar in 2023.